 Connected Action Hubs

-Meet the hubs, the partners of ECF’s Connected Action for the Commons programme: all are striving to establish and advocate for a new set of democratic best practices in Europe for cultural organisations to engage with communities and culture.
-Together with the hubs, ECF aims to highlight these alternative democratic models on a European level during this Idea Camp and beyond.
+Meet the hubs, the partners of the European Cultural Foundation’s Connected Action for the Commons programme: all are striving to establish and advocate for a new set of democratic best practices in Europe for cultural organisations to engage with communities and culture.
+Together with the hubs, the European Cultural Foundation aims to highlight these alternative democratic models on a European level during this Idea Camp and beyond.

 Read about the work of the hubs and watch the video interviews we made with several members of them during the Idea Camp 2015.